Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions

-The objective of this paper is to analyze the diffusion of tracer particles in sheared granular gases by starting from the Boltzmann equation for IMM and the VGS kinetic model.
 The study of tracer diffusion in granular shear flows has attracted the attention of engineers and physicists for years.
 Additionally, this is a problem of practical interest because granular materials must be mixed before processing can begin.
 Due to the complexity of the general problem, the limiting situation where the tracer particles are mechanically equivalent to the particles of the granular gas (self-diffusion problem) was widely studied in earlier works.
 Thus, experimental studies include both systems with macroscopic flows \cite{NHT95,MD97} and vertical vibrated systems \cite{ZS91}.
 As a complement, computer simulation works \cite{C97,ZPTMS98,ALJR21} on dense systems have mainly analyzed the influence of the solid volume fraction on the elements of the self-diffusion tensor.
-Analytical studies on this problem are scarce.
-In the context of kinetic theory, two studies \cite{G02,G07} have evaluated the tracer diffusion coefficients in a granular gas under simple or uniform shear flow (USF) using the Boltzmann equation of IHS.
-Unlike previous studies, the analysis performed in Refs.\ \cite{G02,G07} considers tracer and granular gas particles as mechanically distinct, resulting in energy nonequipartition as the coefficients of restitution decrease.
-It is important to note that analyzing mass transport in a strongly shearing granular gas is difficult due to the anisotropy in velocity space induced by the shear flow.
+As said before, analytical studies on this problem are scarce and to the best of our knowledge only the works \cite{G02,G07} have studied this problem.
+Unlike previous computational studies \cite{C97,ZPTMS98,ALJR21}, the analysis performed in Refs.\ \cite{G02,G07} considers tracer and granular gas particles as mechanically distinct, resulting in energy nonequipartition as the coefficients of restitution decrease.
+Even in the tracer limit case, studying mass transport under USF is quite intricate due to the cross-effects induced by shear flow that appear in mass transport.
 This gives rise to tensorial quantities ($D_{k\ell}$, $D_{p,k\ell}$, and $D_{T,k\ell}$) instead of the conventional scalar coefficients (the diffusion coefficient $D$, the pressure diffusion coefficient $D_p$, and the thermal diffusion coefficient $D_T$) for characterizing the mass transport.